-Hansome Spud (Previously known as Crane) is looking for a foster to adopt situation in a pet free home.
+Hansome Spud is looking for a foster to adopt situation in a pet free home.
 He is a very special boy who has gone through a lot before he arrived in the Elk Valley.
-He was in a foster to adopt home with another dog, but heartbreakingly it will not work out.
+He was in a foster to adopt home with another dog, but heartbreakingly it did not work out.

 He originally came to us from California after being found by animal control with a badly broken leg at the side of the road.
 Further X-rays showed that he had a pellet lodged in his heart after being shot.
 This silly, hansome boy ceratinly did not deserve such a harsh start to his life at the hands of such cruel people.

 While his former foster-to-adopt family are heartbroken they can no longer adopt him, they love him dearly and want what is best for him.

 Spud is a special case and has been in our care for TWO YEARS with next to no applications!
 He is considered a "special needs" pup due to the pellet in his heart, and the allergies that he has developed that need careful management.